fguillen/fantasy/README.md

 end

 # Replicable (by default) Image
-# position is relative to Global.camera
+# position is relative to Camera.main
 on_game do
   background = Background.new(image_name: "beach")
   # background.replicable = false # if you don't want the image to replicate